RILD Building Level 4

 2015 BSc (1st Class Hons) in Neuroscience with Psychology, University of Aberdeen

 My work aims to examine the role of glial cells in the brain's control of food intake.
 Feeding is regulated by the coordinated action of a number of different brain regions which sense cues from the body about energy state.
-Predominantly research in this field focusses on neurons, examining stimuli they respond to, projection patterns and their behavioural effect.
+Predominantly research in this field focuses on neurons, examining stimuli they respond to, projection patterns and their behavioural effect.
 Recently a role for glial cells in feeding circuits has begun to be appreciated.
-I am currently using a combination of immunohistochemistry, electrophysiology and chemogenetics to better understand how glial cells respond to changes in food intake and whether they relay information to neurons and/or influence feeding behaviour.
+I am currently using a combination of chemogenetics, in vivo behavioural assays, electrophysiology and immunohistochemistry to better understand how glial cells respond to changes in food intake and whether they relay information to neurons and/or influence feeding behaviour.

 Journal Club Facilitator - CSC2006 Foundations in Neuroscience